 Body treatments are essentially a facial for your whole body and leave your skin feeling velvety smooth and soft.
-The idea behind a body treatment is that is just as important to cleanse, exfoliate, and hydrate the skin on your body as it is the skin of your face.
+The idea behind a body treatment is that it is just as important to cleanse, exfoliate, and hydrate the skin on your body as it is the skin of your face.
 This wellness procedure is good for your body no matter what time of year, but it can especially be helpful in the winter as it moisturizes skin when it is typically dry and flaky.

-Once your whole body is scrubbed, which takes maybe ten or fifteen minutes, you shower it all off without soap, leaving a nice coating of oil.
-It's an invigorating treatment, and it's a good idea to get your scrub before your massage if you're having both.
+Once your whole body is scrubbed, which takes maybe 10 or 15 minutes, you shower it all off without soap, leaving a nice coating of oil.
+It's an invigorating treatment, and it's a good idea to get your scrub before your message if you choose to have both.

 A body mask and body wrap often takes place after a scrub.
-After you rinse off the salt you return to the treatment table.
-If you're slathered with mud, algae, or seaweed and wrapped in a thermal blanket, it's a "detoxifying" treatment that stimulates your metabolic system, speeding its ability to carry away waste products.
+After rinsing off the salt and returning to the treatment table, the aesthetician will slather you with mud, algae, or seaweed and wrap you in a thermal blanket.
+This is a "detoxifying" treatment that stimulates your metabolic system, speeding its ability to carry away waste products.

-If the product is cream or lotion, it's a "hydrating" treatment.
+If the product is a cream or lotion, it's a "hydrating" treatment

 A body wrap can also be a wrapping treatment used to treat cellulite.
 It sometimes has a diuretic effect that aids in temporary weight reduction.